Suitability of the Soft-Coated Wheaten Terrier for Different Types of Prospective Owners

 Pros:

-Soft-Coated Wheaten Terriers are well-suited for indoor living due to their adaptable size and affectionate nature.
+- Soft-Coated Wheaten Terriers are well-suited for indoor living due to their adaptable size and affectionate nature.
 They often enjoy being close to their human family members and thrive on companionship.

-Indoor living provides protection from extreme weather conditions, ensuring your Wheaten Terrier stays comfortable year-round.
+- Indoor living provides protection from extreme weather conditions, ensuring your Wheaten Terrier stays comfortable year-round.

 Cons:

-This breed's energy level may require more active playtime and exercise when living indoors to prevent restlessness and boredom.
+- This breed's energy level may require more active playtime and exercise when living indoors to prevent restlessness and boredom.

 Pros:

-Soft-Coated Wheaten Terriers enjoy outdoor activities and can thrive in homes with access to a securely fenced yard.
+- Soft-Coated Wheaten Terriers enjoy outdoor activities and can thrive in homes with access to a securely fenced yard.
 They often love running and playing in outdoor spaces.

-Outdoor living can be a good option for Wheaten Terriers in regions with milder climates, as they enjoy spending time outdoors in comfortable temperatures.
+- Outdoor living can be a good option for Wheaten Terriers in regions with milder climates, as they enjoy spending time outdoors in comfortable temperatures.

 Cons:

-Leaving a Wheaten Terrier outdoors for extended periods without human interaction can lead to loneliness and behavioural issues.
+- Leaving a Wheaten Terrier outdoors for extended periods without human interaction can lead to loneliness and behavioural issues.
 They are social dogs that need to be part of the family.

-Outdoor living in areas with extreme weather conditions (very hot or very cold) may not be suitable, as it can be uncomfortable or even dangerous for this breed.
+- Outdoor living in areas with extreme weather conditions (very hot or very cold) may not be suitable, as it can be uncomfortable or even dangerous for this breed.

-Wheaten Terriers may dig or engage in other undesirable behaviours if left alone in the yard for long periods.
+- Wheaten Terriers may dig or engage in other undesirable behaviours if left alone in the yard for long periods.

-Ultimately, the Soft-Coated Wheaten Terrier is a breed that can adapt to both indoor and outdoor living, but the key factor is ensuring they receive the attention, exercise, and socialization they need, regardless of the living environment.
+Ultimately, the Soft-Coated Wheaten Terrier is a breed that can adapt to both indoor and outdoor living, but the key factor is ensuring they receive the attention, exercise, and socialisation they need, regardless of the living environment.
 Many Wheaten Terriers are well-suited for indoor living due to their affectionate and adaptable nature, while outdoor spaces provide opportunities for them to indulge their love of play and exploration.

 The choice between indoor and outdoor living should be based on your lifestyle, climate, and the individual needs of your Wheaten Terrier.
 Regardless of where they live, it's crucial to provide them with a loving and stimulating environment to ensure their overall happiness and well-being.